-Machine-Learning Accelerated Discovery of High-Performance Thermal Switch in two-dimensional Materials Considering High-order Anharmonicity
+Machine-Learning Accelerated Discovery of High-Performance Thermal Switch in Two-dimensional Materials Considering High-order Anharmonicity

 • Article Text